smokkin/Identity-and-Access-Administrator/Assigning licenses using group membership /README.md

 <img width="1431" height="774" alt="image" src="https://github.com/user-attachments/assets/9e009300-442b-451c-a1a4-1ab93d01f3fd" />
 <img width="1429" height="772" alt="image" src="https://github.com/user-attachments/assets/32af7f7c-b732-4393-9d27-1479a51a5f2d" />

+Task 2 - Verify the members have been added
+Note - The population of Dynamic group membership may take up to 15 minutes.

+Select on the Home Microsoft Entra admin center.
+Launch Identity.
+In the Groups menu Select on All groups.
+In the filter box type SC300 and your newly created group will be listed.
+Select on SC300-myDynamicGroup to open the group.
+Notice that it shows that it contains 30+ *Direct members.
+Select on Members in the Manage menu.
+Review the members.
 <img width="1425" height="773" alt="image" src="https://github.com/user-attachments/assets/eac713af-2ffc-4476-900c-0eb2541464bb" />
 <img width="1428" height="772" alt="image" src="https://github.com/user-attachments/assets/74ecacfd-c2c8-464a-9dde-95a434544473" />